-“Do we understand correctly that the United States simply took and killed, without the sanction of Congress, the second most influential person in Iran, deliberately provoking a potential large-scale war in the region?” - posted on twitter Connecticut Senator Chris Murphy Member of Senate Foreign Relations Committee
+"Do we understand correctly that the United States simply took and killed the second most powerful man in Iran without Congress authorization, deliberately provoking a potential large-scale war in the region?" - posted on twitter Connecticut Senator Chris Murphy Member of Senate Foreign Relations Committee

-Member of the Republican Party and former army veteran Lee Zeldin called the killing more than justified: “Those days when successive American leaders were sitting at the negotiating table and American soldiers were dying on the battlefield, this impunity is over,” he wrote. on twitter.
+GOP member and former army veteran Lee Zeldin called the killing more than justified: “The days when successive American leaders sat at the negotiating table and American soldiers died on the battlefield, this impunity is over,” he wrote on twitter.

 Many hastened to draw parallels between the death of Suleymani and the assassination of Osama bin Laden in 2011.

-Republican Senator Lindsay Graham Trump praised“Iran must pay dearly for an attack on America and our allies, which includes the destruction of their refineries,” Graham wrote in his tweet.
+Republican Senator Lindsay Graham Trump praised"Iran has to pay dearly to attack America and our allies, which includes the destruction of their refineries," Graham tweeted.

-“The importance of this step can hardly be overestimated,” agreed retired American General David Petraeus, who commanded operations in Afghanistan and Iraq and a former CIA director, but warned that a reaction would soon follow in Iraq, as well as, most likely, in Syria and the region in whole. "
+“The importance of this step is difficult to overestimate,” agreed retired US General David Petraeus, who commanded operations in Afghanistan and Iraq and a former CIA director, but warned that there will soon be a reaction in Iraq, and, in all likelihood, in Syria and the region in the whole ”.

-According to POLITICO, Afshon Ostovar, author of the book on the Iranian Islamic Revolutionary Guards Corps Vanguard of Imam (Vanguard Imam), is of the same opinion.
-According to the expert, Iranian leaders will soon announce the successor to Suleymani.
+According to POLITICO, Afshon Ostovar, author of the book Vanguard of Imam about Iran's Islamic Revolutionary Guard Corps, is of the same opinion.
+According to the expert, Iranian leaders will soon announce a successor to Suleimani.

-“He was the external banner of the Islamic Republic, the face of their strategy, but the strategy itself does not end there,” Ostovar said.
+“He was the outer banner of the Islamic Republic, the face of their strategy, but the strategy itself does not end there,” Ostovar said.

 Meanwhile, some members of the American administration were taken aback by the news; they note that the assassination of Suleymani was not seriously considered until the last moment.